davidramiro/Marlin-Ai3M/README.md

 [m600 load]: https://kore.cc/i3mega/img/load.jpg "M600 Load"

+- For printing via SD:
+  - Click `CONTINUE` on the screen
+- For printing via USB:
-- Send `M108` via your USB host.
+  - Send `M108` via your USB host or use `FilamentChange Resume` in the Special Menu
   - Note for OctoPrint users: After sending `M108`, enable the advanced options at the bottom of the terminal and press `Fake Acknowledgement`
 - The printer will now pull in the new filament, watch out since it might ooze quite a bit from the nozzle
 - Remove the excess filament from the nozzle with tweezers